sheilazpy/eShop/README.md

 Simple university Java course project "eShop" with MySQL database support.

-It works as an offline shop management local tool, with basic functionality for products, orders and operators (users) management and references.
+It works as an offline shop management local tool, with basic functionality for products, orders and operators (users) management and reports.
 The interface is in Bulgarian (cyrillic) language.

 If you are NOT my university colleague you CAN: